ChiahsinChu/neural-subgraph-learning-GNN/README.md

 ## Modifications

-> Original documentation can be found after this part.
+> Documentation for the original project can be found after this part.
+> Website for the original project is [here](https://snap.stanford.edu/frequent-subgraph-mining/).

 ### Installation